COMMON MEN: The True Story of the First American Fight

 By Nathan Tidd.
 Release Date: 4 July 2026

-History buffs and thrill-seekers take note: This visceral recounting of the first shots of the American Revolution eschews the standard cite-and-argue academic format in favor of a breathing, bleeding narrative that places the reader ankle-deep on the muddy Lexington Common.
-Drawing on newly digitized archives and a norm-shattering synthesis of all known eyewitness accounts, the book’s centerpiece—a blow-by-blow reconstruction of the “shot heard ’round the world”—boldly identifies the man behind each smoking firelock, including the little-known British field officer who issued the first fatal order to fire.
+A thrilling story every American should know: This visceral recounting of the first shots of the American Revolution eschews the typical cite-and-argue academic format in favor of a breathing, bleeding narrative that places the reader ankle-deep on the muddy Lexington Common.
+Combining more primary sources than have ever been assembled into a norm-shattering synthesis of all known eyewitness accounts, the book’s centerpiece—a blow-by-blow reconstruction of the “shot heard ’round the world”—boldly identifies the man behind each smoking firelock, including the little-known British field officer who ordered the first fatal musket volley.

-This is American history through the eyes of those who forged it.
-Throughout that pivotal day, the camera never strays from the forgotten men and women on both sides of “The Fight” motivated by community, friendship, and legacy as much as by patriotism.
+This is American history through the eyes of those who forged it, forgotten men and women on both sides of “The Fight” motivated by community, friendship, and legacy as much as by patriotism.
 Slaves and orphans, farm boys and apprentices, widows and wives cope with crisis next to patriot leader John Hancock and the road-weary Paul Revere.
-The result is a cinematic nail-biter that never strays from eyewitness accounts yet overlays enough documented detail and reconstructed dialogue to convey a truth no sanitized fact book ever could: April 19th, 1775 might have been a “glorious day for America”, but it arrived with trepidation, horrific violence, and tragedy for everyone who lived it.
+The result is a cinematic nail-biter that never strays from the facts yet overlays enough documented detail and reconstructed dialogue to convey a truth no sanitized fact book ever could: April 19th, 1775 might have been “a glorious day for America,” but it arrived with trepidation, terrific violence, and tragedy for everyone who lived it.